 11. Instructors should follow all university policies for parking on campus.

 12. All instructors are encouraged to maintain a valid American Red Cross First Aid/CPR/AED Certification.
-The Rec Clubs office may be able to arrange, at no cost, certification for instructors.
+The Rec Clubs office may be able to arrange, at no cost, certification for instructors if requested.
 Clubs must have a student Safety Officer present at all times while club activities are taking place.

-I have read and understand the "Instructor Expectations and Conditions of Service" as outlined above and agree to abide by the rules as listed.
-I understand that infractions of the policies and procedures of the University of Washington or UW Recreation subjects me to dismissal as instructor of the club.
+I have read and understand the "Volunteer Expectations and Conditions of Service" as outlined above and agree to abide by the rules as listed.
+I understand that infractions of the policies and procedures of the University of Washington or UW Recreation subjects me to dismissal as a volunteer for the club.